isomerpages/govtech-gobusiness-main/_browse-all-equipment-Food-Services/Air-Conditioner.md

 ### Support Level and Conditions

-Up to 70% for SMEs, N.A. for non-SMEs
+Up to 70% for SMEs, 30% for non-SMEs

-Only for businesses within the Food Services, Food Manufacturing or Retail sectors.

-Funded and administered by Enterprise Singapore (EnterpriseSG).
-For more information, please refer to [https://www.enterprisesg.gov.sg/eeg](https://www.enterprisesg.gov.sg/eeg){:target='_blank'}{:rel='noopener'}

 ### Pre-Approved Equipment Brands and Models